Top Five Wimbledon Upsets: Unforgettable Tennis Moments

 Querrey made it 6-5 before the heavens opened again.
 Djokovic held to love on their return to set up another tiebreak and went into a 3-1 lead.
 But the Las Vegas native was too strong, taking it 7-5 to complete a huge upset.
 Djokovic may have been carrying an injury but, even so, the end of his 30-match unbeaten Grand Slam run was a shock few expected.

 Querrey went out to eventual runner-up Milos Raonic in the quarter-finals before dumping out defending champion Andy Murray the following year to make the semis.
-Djokovic recovered from a slump in 2017 before bouncing back to win his fourth Wimbledon title last year, the first of three consecutive Slam crowns.
+Djokovic recovered from a slump in 2017 before bouncing back to win his fourth Wimbledon title in 2018, the first of three consecutive Slam crowns, and then added his fifth Wimbledon win in 2019.

 Stay In The Loop With Free Bets, Insider Tips & More!